 Adam Groh

-I recently defended my PhD at the Montreal Neurological Institute-Hospital of McGill University where I worked with Dr. Jo Anne Stratton and specialized in the study of glia and brain borders.
-My primary doctoral research explored the involvement of ependymal cells in periventricular neuroinflammation, but I also conducted various collaborative investigations focusing on microglia, astrocytes, meningeal fibroblasts, and choroid plexus epithelial cells.
+I received my PhD at the Montreal Neurological Institute-Hospital of McGill University where I was a Tomlinson and Vanier scholar with Dr. Jo Anne Stratton.
+My doctoral research explored the involvement of ependymal cells in periventricular neuroinflammation, but I also conducted various collaborative investigations focusing on microglia, astrocytes, meningeal fibroblasts, and choroid plexus epithelial cells.